 - Lay a piece of parchment paper over a large cutting board.
 Stretch out your pizza dough and lay it on the parchment (this will make it easier to slide the pizza in and out of the oven!)

 - Drizzle olive oil over pizza dough, then top with shredded gruyere and torn mozzarella cheese.

-- Let pizza cool for 5-10 minutes, then top with chopped cilantro, slice, and serve immediately.
+- Return pizza to the cutting board, top with fresh chopped cilantro, then slice and serve immediately.

 Additions and substitutions.
 Use 1 cup pre-shredded mozzarella instead of fresh if you like.
 Mix up the cheeses (white cheddar, fontina, havarti, and goat cheese are all good here).
 Add extra toppings (grilled chicken, cooked Italian sausage, jalapeños, roasted garlic, tomatoes).
 Use basil or parsley instead of cilantro if you prefer.
 Frozen or canned drained corn are both fine here if fresh corn isn't in season.

 Can I bake this pizza without a baking stone or pizza steel?
 Yes!
 If you have a sturdy sheet pan - one that doesn't warp in high heat - you can use that in place of a pizza stone (if your sheet pan has edges, turn it upside down in the oven to make it easier to slide the pizza on and off).
 Pop the sheet pan in the oven while it heats, but you don't need to heat it for any longer than that (like you would for a baking steel).
 You can also make this recipe as a pan pizza - just press the dough into a pan, top, and bake!